LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

       :term:`built-in method`, a Logtalk built-in predicate, or a Prolog built-in predicate.

+   hook predicate
+      A predicate, usually declared :term:`multifile <multifile predicate>`, that allows the user to customize another predicate or provide alternative definitions for a default predicate definition.

    profiler
       A program that collects data about other program performance.